Telnet-23/50DaysOfAzure/Misc /Day30-SetUpandManageaSecureAzureDevOpsRepository.md

 Please use the same credentials provided for logging into the Azure portal to log in to the Azure DevOps portal.

 ## The Solution

+I'm not going to try this in the CLI, I started looking at how and trying to build a plan but even at step 2, I couldnt find a way to add the ssh key to the repo in the Dev tenant with the CLI.
+I'm sure theres a way and I'll certainly keep looking but I couldnt find one off the bat.

+So first of all, sign into the tenant and add a repo as stated.

+** NOTE** And this is where this lab stops.
+For the life of me, I cannot open the DevOps tenant. it just re-directs to portal.azure.com.
+I've let KodeKloud know but for now, I cannot proceed.